GPU-Accelerated Belief Propagation for Program Analysis: FastLBP Framework

-\textbf{Dependency Analysis Algorithm.} We now present the dependency analysis algorithm based on the intermediate representation of the update strategy.
+We now present the dependency analysis algorithm based on the intermediate representation of the update strategy.

-In Algorithm~\ref{alg:dependece-analysis}, $\operatorname{TopologicalSort}$ on line~\ref{line:dependence-toposort} refers to a topological sorting performed on the Hasse diagram\footnote{The Hasse diagram can be represented as a directed acyclic graph (DAG), where each element of the set corresponds to a node.
-There is a directed edge from node $e'$ to node $e''$ if $e' \prec e''$ and there does not exist an element $e'''$ such that $e' \prec e'''$ and $e''' \prec e''$.} of the strict partially ordered set.
-To enhance concurrency, the topological sort may traverse the graph in a breadth-first manner.
-After the topological sorting, the algorithm greedily groups edges into batches.
-When processing edge $e_i$, if it depends on any edge already in $NextSet$, then the current $NextSet$ is output as a batch, and a new batch $\{e_i\}$ is started.
-Finally, the algorithm outputs a sequence of edge sets.
-Updating factor-to-variable messages in the order of this sequence yields the expected result under the specified update strategy.
-Theorem~\ref{thm:correctness} establishes the correctness of this algorithm, guaranteeing that when updating messages in a given batch, all required dependencies have already been computed in previous batches or are available from the previous iteration.
+In \Cref{alg:dependence-analysis}, $\operatorname{TopologicalSort}$ on line~\ref{line:dependence-toposort} refers to a topological sort performed on the Hasse diagram of the partial order on the set of equivalence class.
+Edges in the same equivalence class can be in any order.
+After the topological sort, the algorithm greedily groups the edges into batches.
+When processing the edge $e_i$, if it depends on any edge already in $NextSet$, then the current $NextSet$ is output as a batch, and a new batch is started.
+Finally, the algorithm outputs a sequence of edge sets $S$.
+Updating factor-to-variable messages according to this sequence yields the expected result under the specified update strategy.
+The overall time complexity of the dependency analysis is $O(|E|^2)$ in the worst case, as the algorithm performs a quadratic scan in the number of edges.
+Since this analysis is executed only once prior to message iterations, its cost is negligible compared to the overall inference procedure.